-Granted, every technology is a two-way sword, a quick history lesson might really beef up your confidence, how about the Internet, games, mobiles and money.
+Granted, every technology is a two-way sword, a quick history lesson might really beef up your confidence.
+The how about the Internet, games, mobiles and money.
 Rest assured that the AI-Automation combo is no different, it’s a tool in the end.

-The argument that both automation and AI are taking our jobs is pretty naive, looking at history – again, the industrial revolution and what we’ve been thorough subsequently should leave you comfortable with the inevitable truth, that is, humans are wired to be resistive toward change, no matter what it is, be it good or bad, the default answer will almost always be no.
+The argument that both automation and AI are taking our jobs is pretty naive.
+The industrial revolution and what we’ve been thorough subsequently should leave you comfortable with the inevitable truth.
+That is, humans are wired to be resistive toward change.
+No matter what it is, be it good or bad, the default answer will almost always be no.

-Jobs come and go, that’s just part of evolution that we have to get used to, it’s not even a choice, it’s just imperative, and on the contrary, it’s never been a better time for humanity than now, the fact that machines are in a maturity level that spares you precious mental capacity to focus on what you do best is probably the best opportunity that, you, as a human can ever have.
+Jobs come and go, that’s just part of evolution that we have to get used to, it’s not even a choice.
+It’s just imperative, and on the contrary, it’s never been a better time for humanity than now.
+The fact that machines are at a maturity level that spares you precious mental capacity.
+Which is to focus on what you do best is probably the best opportunity that, you, as a human can ever have.

-Doing repetitive and mundane work was never a mandate for economies to flourish in the first place, it’s up to us, humans, to decide what values ought to resemble the basic blocks of economy, and it certainly must not be mundane work, this shapes our societies to downgrade our creativity and give technology a bad and a frowned-upon look.
+Doing repetitive and mundane work was never a mandate for economies to flourish in the first place.
+It’s up to us, humans, to decide what values ought to resemble the basic blocks of the economy.
+Moreover, it certainly must not be mundane work.
+This shapes our societies to downgrade our creativity and give technology a bad and frowned-upon look.

-Look at the occupation timeline for humans, it’s just organic how jobs evolve, we’ve come a long way from the mundane physical laborious chores to building sophisticated computer solutions that society take for granted these days, it’s just beautiful, I don’t believe AI is the killer-of-all here, it’s a facilitator for humanity to prosper, just as we tamed machines to serve us, their masters.
+Look at the occupation timeline for humans, it’s just organic how jobs evolve.
+We’ve come a long way from the mundane physical laborious chores to building sophisticated computer solutions.
+Which society take for granted these day.
+It’s just beautiful, I don’t believe AI is the killer-of-all here.
+It’s a facilitator for humanity to prosper, just as we tamed machines to serve us, their masters.

-Suspending humanity’s technological evolution and hunger to advancement for the sake of holding on to legacy jobs is beyond absurd, humanity’s appetite for exploration and learning has always delivered on its promise to give us alternatives, human advancement should be measured by quality and efficiency, thinking otherwise is a mere hiccup to man’s evolution.
+Suspending humanity’s technological evolution and hunger for advancement for the sake of holding on to legacy jobs is beyond absurd.
+Humanity’s appetite for exploration and learning has always delivered on its promise to give us alternatives.
+Human advancement should be measured by quality and efficiency, thinking otherwise is a mere hiccup to man’s evolution.

 B. One last visit to the employee camp:

-At this stage, the best combination is to have both professionals and machines work collaboratively, it’s almost always the best work pipeline you’ll want to use in your business, take the world of medicine for example, a good workflow is to treat AI as your trusted medical advisor, and as all advisors do – most of the time, they provide a decent heads-up on the matter you have in hand, there are times where the input might not be so adequate, AI is no different.
+At this stage, the best combination is to have both professionals and machines work collaboratively.
+It’s almost always the best work pipeline you’ll want to use in your business.
+Take the world of medicine for example, a good workflow is to treat AI as your trusted medical advisor.
+Moreover, as all advisors do – most of the time, they provide a decent heads-up on the matter you have in hand.
+There are times where the input might not be so adequate, AI is no different.

-Allowing AI to predict the best drug that, you, as a patient need is beyond extraordinary, especially that it’s so easy for a doctor to miss important details in the patient’s history that could make a huge difference in the accuracy of prescribing drugs, and there are many other practical examples where those two species can work together, one could debate that machines can’t run the show by themselves, yet, I honestly believe that this is a mandatory integration in any business or workflow, that’s to have a second expert pair-of-eyes prior to making key decisions, what’s the harm anyway?
+Allowing AI to predict the best drug that, you, as a patient need is beyond extraordinary.
+Especially that it’s so easy for a doctor to miss important details in the patient’s history that could make a huge difference in the accuracy of prescribing drugs.
+Also, there are many other practical examples where those two species can work together.
+One could debate that machines can’t run the show by themselves.
+Yet, I honestly believe that this is a mandatory integration in any business or workflow.
+Obviously, to have a second expert pair-of-eyes prior to making key decisions, what’s the harm anyway?

-In artificial intelligence, machine learning to be more accurate, we’re doing some amazing work so far, although there are things that we’ll have to figure out solutions for in order for AI to gain mainstream prime-time, one of these challenges, for example, is embedded in the nature of deep learning, and this is where it’s important to have a human subject matter expert nearby, in other words, humans will always be needed for these sort of scenarios.
+In artificial intelligence, machine learning to be more accurate, we’re doing some amazing work so far.
+Although there are things that we’ll have to figure out solutions for in order for AI to gain mainstream prime-time.
+One of these challenges, for example, is embedded in the nature of deep learning.
+This is where it’s important to have a human subject matter expert nearby.
+In other words, humans will always be needed for these sort of scenarios.

-To shed some more light, artificial neural networks are just spectacular with their results; however some neural networks architectures and models are just difficult to debug and to justify their results, making it super difficult to enroll in tasks involving severe consequences, imagine an AI system responsible of verifying your chance in landing a job for example, how would you feel when you are not shortlisted and, too, can’t get a fair explanation of why you didn’t even make it to the top ten while you satisfy all the requirements, I’m a firm believer that we should not outsource our values to machines, this TED talk by Zeynep Tufekci does justice to this matter more than I will here.
+To shed some more light, artificial neural networks are just spectacular with their results.
+However, some neural networks architectures and models are just difficult to debug and to justify their results.
+Making it super difficult to enroll in tasks involving severe consequences. imagine an AI system responsible of verifying your chance in landing a job for example.
+How would you feel when you are not shortlisted?
+Moreover, can’t get a fair explanation of why you didn’t even make it to the top ten while you satisfy all the requirements?
+I’m a firm believer that we should not outsource our values to machines. this TED talk by Zeynep Tufekci does justice to this matter more than I will here.

 Efficiency as a core trait for business

-As an employer, it’s beyond easy to integrate an AI agent – a fancy word for a program – to take care of your day-to-day work, you won’t believe how accessible this is now, all of these tasks that you thought were solely and exclusively done by humans are now the bread and butter of automation, I honestly find it amazing that machines spare us drafting long emails, inputting data and just crunch numbers all day long, I’ve always found it organic to have these AI agents do what they do best leaving us with plenty of time focusing on what really matters to us.
+As an employer, it’s beyond easy to integrate an AI agent – a fancy word for a program – to take care of your day-to-day work.
+You won’t believe how accessible this is now.
+All of these tasks that you thought were solely and exclusively done by humans are now the bread and butter of automation.
+I honestly find it amazing that machines spare us drafting long emails.
+As well as inputting data and just crunch numbers all day long.
+I’ve always found it organic to have these AI agents do what they do best.
+Leaving us with plenty of time focusing on what really matters to us.

-I’m a firm believer that even though AI has its quirks and details, it’s probably one of the best tools that we came up with and it’ll integrate in our life significantly, steering it well is the challenge though, this will allow us to have a complete makeover to our economies and societies, for the betterment of individuals, businesses and the rest of us.
+I’m a firm believer that even though AI has its quirks and details, it’s probably one of the best tools that we came up with.
+Additionally, it’ll integrate in our life significantly, steering it well is the challenge though.
+This will allow us to have a complete makeover to our economies and societies.
+Also, for the betterment of individuals, businesses and the rest of us.